 - It's an active way to connect with current supporters.
 With peer-to-peer, supporters are literally stepping into the fundraiser's shoes and working on behalf of your organization.
-As such, there's really not a more active way to involve your supporters in furthering your mission, and you'll have plenty of opportunity to connect with current supporters throughout the campaign.
+As such, there's really not a more active way to involve your supporters in furthering your mission, and you'll have plenty of opportunities to connect with current supporters throughout the campaign.

 - There's a natural element of trust.
 Leveraging your partners plays a huge role.
-Since prospective donors are receiving an appeal from someone they already know, peer-to-peer campaigns solve for the trust problem that nonprofits often face when convincing new donors to give.
+Since prospective donors are receiving an appeal from someone they already know, peer-to-peer campaigns solve the trust problem that nonprofits often face when convincing new donors to give.
 During P2P campaigns, donor acquisition usually receives a nice boost.

 We could go on and on about the benefits of peer-to-peer fundraising, but we can sum it up and say that it's an excellent way to engage old donors and appeal to new ones.
 One might say it's a win-win!

 To learn more about peer-to-peer fundraising campaigns and software, check out our ultimate guide.

 Prospect research is nothing new to fundraising, but it's important to reconsider it in conjunction with your online fundraising strategies.